How do Medications Become Available in Canada?

 Older people, people who live in long-term care facilities, people with disabilities, or those with lower incomes, may have their medication costs partially or wholly covered by a number of provincial insurance plans.

-The medications that are reimbursed by the provincial insurance plans must be listed on the Ontario Drug Benefit Formulary.
+The medications that are reimbursed by the provincial insurance plans must be listed on the Provinical formularies.
+For example, in Ontario the medications that are reimbursed must be listed on the Ontario Drug Benefit Formulary.
 The approval process for a medication to be listed on the formulary can take many months, even years.
 The decision about whether to list a medication is based on many factors, including cost, and how well the medication works compared to others that are already available.
+Each province determines which medications will be listed on their provincial formularies.
+Although there are many similarities, there are also many differences in the medications that are covered.
+Some medications require special permission and/or require that specific criteria are met in order for an individual to be able to access them.

 Medications Available in Other Countries